 - obtained research funding as a first named Chief Investigator in a competitive granting scheme;

 - led their own (small) research group.

 Please note that this is a guide only and there are many variations to this profile, depending on individual achievements.
 Panels consider all achievements relative to opportunity.

 If you require more information, direct your inquiry to your Research Administration Office in the first instance.

-If you are unable to satisfy your concern by seeking assistance through your Administering Institution, please contact the Research Help Centre on 1800 500 983, or by email at email@example.com.
+If you require assistance and are unable to satisfy your concern by seeking assistance through your administering institution, contact the Research Help Centre on 1800 500 983, or email firstname.lastname@example.org.